 ||Returns null.||Returns null.||Returns the minimum non-null value in a sequence.||Returns the minimum value in a sequence.|

 ||Returns null.||Returns null.||Returns the sum of the non-null value in a sequence.||Computes the sum of a sequence of numeric values.|

 The two LINQ methods that deal with type conversion and testing are both supported in the context of the Entity Framework.
 This means that the only supported types are types that map to the appropriate Entity Framework type.
 For a list of these types, see Conceptual Model Types (CSDL).
 The type methods are

 Convert is supported for conceptual model primitive types.
 The C#

 as methods are also supported.

-Paging operations return a single, specific element from a sequence.
-The element methods are
+Paging operations return a single element or multiple elements from a sequence.
+The supported paging methods are

 A number of paging methods are not supported, due either to the inability to map functions to the data source or to the lack of implicit ordering of sets on the data source.
 Methods that return a default value are restricted to conceptual model primitive types and reference types with null defaults.
 Paging methods that are executed on an empty sequence will return null.